Gamelover7825/BRVM-PreconfiguredGames/Readme.md

 Running the provided games on a physical PC is strictly not recommended.

-The recommended emulator is available here: https://github.com/Gamelover7825/BRVM
+BRVM is available here: https://github.com/Gamelover7825/BRVM